Jarvis-Sui/spl_deployer/README.md

+# How to USE
+Configure in config.conf, and run `python deploy_input.py`.

 # deploy\_input
 Program entry point.
 Run `python deploy_input.py` to create account, indexes and inputs.
 You can also use functions in *account|indexes|input\_manager* to customize your own deployment.